 In Loudoun County our main production farm is located near the town of Purcellville.
 The farm is semi-rural, near many amenities but bordering other farmland.
 Public transportation is not easily reached.
 We are fortunate to be part of an active farming community, so you will have a chance to get to know other farmers and workers.
 We have rustic housing available for six employees.

 In Vienna, we generally hire people to work four days a week and we have no housing to offer.
 Everyone spends some of their time selling at our roadside stand at the Vienna farm.

 Both farms are active seven days a week, so we need people who are available on Saturdays and/or Sundays too.
 We schedule our time off so that there is an ample work crew every day.

 In Loudoun, we spend more of our time on producing, harvesting and washing vegetables and in Vienna we have the added task of packing the CSA shares two days a week.
 Workers from both farms go to the farmers markets on the weekends, on a rotating schedule.
-We have a roadside stand at each farm, adding to the diversity of possible tasks for all of us.
+We have a roadside stand at each farm.

 Employment Ends: September through November